 - illustrate how to use the decision tree; and

 - provide scenarios showing when it may be appropriate to contact the police, a designated agency or the PGT.

 To access the Decision Tree and video package, click here.

-Seniors First BC Training – If you would like the staff of Seniors First BC to provide your firm on training to better accommodate older adults as clients, contact our Executive Director, Martha Jane Lewis, at email@example.com
+Seniors First BC Training – If you would like the staff of Seniors First BC to provide your firm training to better accommodate older adults as clients, contact us at 604-336-5653 or email@example.com